deflect-ca/deflect-api/README.md

 ## Overview

-- Deflect-core is based on Django framework
+- Deflect-API is based on Django framework
 - Uses MySQL as database to store:
   - Website list (URL, origin IP)
   - Website options and config